nilsgoksor/JayLeagueFantasy/README.md

 # JayLeague fantasy app

-A completely meaningless app showing the current league standings, some random facts and previous winners of jayway´s yearly fantasy legaue
+A completely meaningless app showing the current league standings, some random facts and previous winners of jayway´s yearly fantasy league

 Made by Nils Goksör